dmbaturin/nyancode/README.md

 You need NekoVM (http://nekovm.org) and Ocaml compiler.

 1. Build nyanc: ocamlc -o nyanc str.cma ./nyanc.ml
-2. Build the chr module: nekoc ./chr.neko
 3. Build your program: ./nyanc ./file.nyan > file.neko
 4. Build generated NekoVM source: nekoc ./file.neko
 5. Run it: neko ./file.n

-# Limitations

-NekoVM lacks chr() function, or it's buried to deep somewhere, so Nyancode uses an incomplete implementation, some non-printable characters are displayed as space.

-NekoVM docs mention it has a function for reading from stdin, but I couldn't get it to work, so "Nyaaan"/"," does nothing.